Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 When will I be notified of my admission status?

-All applicants will be notified by mail or email approximately four weeks after the interview date by the Office of Admissions.
+Early Action and Early Decision applicants will be notified of admission decisions by January 1st.
+Regular decision applicants will be notified by March 15th.
 Chapman University does not release status information over the telephone.
 If you are not offered admission into the Freshman Early Assurance Program, your application will automatically be considered for your second choice major at Chapman.

 If I am accepted into the Freshman Early Assurance Program, do I have to take the PCAT exam and apply to the School of Pharmacy through PharmCAS?